 And then, He’s going to have a public moment, where all the other disciples see, and those who have had this experience, and then, I have an illustration that will bring it home.

 Pick it up with me in verse 28.
-Notice, it says, “About eight days after” – after what?
-After He said, “Some are going to” – do what?
+Notice, it says, “About eight days after” – After He said, “Some are going to” – do what?
 They’re “going to see the kingdom of God before they die.”

 Well – guess what – it’s going to happen right now.
 “About eight days after Jesus said this, He took Peter, John, and James with Him, and He went up onto a mountain to pray.
 And as He was praying, the appearance of His face changed, and His clothes became as bright as a flash of lightening.